parkdj1/rest-api/README.md

 # REST API Project

-A simple Flask-based RESTful API for managing users and posts with comprehensive testing and in-memory data storage.
+A production-ready Flask-based RESTful API for managing users and posts with comprehensive testing, data validation, and deployment capabilities.

 ## Table of Contents